hashicorp/vagrant/website/source/docs/boxes/format.html.md

   metadata does not exist, a box file can still be added directly, but it will not support versioning and updating.

+* Box Information - This is a JSON documnent that can provide additional information about the box that displays when a user runs `vagrant box list -i`.
+More information is provided [here](/docs/boxes/info.html).

-Each component is covered in more detail below.
+The first two components are covered in more detail below.

 ## Box File